joshbeckman/gatrack.js/readme.md

 ## API usage

 The API, on load, detects and tracks events for touch, hover, scroll, click, link and load.
-To specify category or the action being taken (both optional), simply add data-attributes of `gatrack-category` and/or `gatrack-action`.
+To specify category or the action being taken (both optional), simply add data-attributes of `gatrack-category` and/or `gatrack-action` and/or `gatrack-label` and/or `gatrack-value`.

 #### Click events